 By Laia Cardona, on 21 November 2019

-The formula for success in inbound marketing can be summed up with just one sentence: “The right content, at the right time, to the right audience.”
+The formula for success in inbound marketing can be summed up with just one sentence: “The right content, at the right time, on the right channels, to the right audience.”
 Sounds easy enough, right?

-But the challenging aspect of that model is pinpointing the best content to produce.
+But the challenging aspect of that model is pinpointing the best content to create for each segment of users.
 The answer to that concern relies on the phase in which the user is in: recruitment, conversion, sale, or loyalty.

-In this article, I’ll explain what content you should offer for each phase of the funnel in order to attract and convert your audience.
+In this article, we'll explain the process of creating a full-funnel content strategy in order to attract and convert your audience.

 In the first phase of the conversion funnel, we want to attract traffic and turn strangers into regular visitors to our website.